Makaveli1O/thesis/Development.md

 Each chunk (32x32) is represented by mesh.
 Within each mesh there are 32 x 32 quads that represents 1 tile.
 Tile details are held in **TDTile** structure.
 This increases performance a lot reducing number of gameobject being rendered significantly.

 ### Biomes detection
 Each tile is represented by **TDTile** structure.
 In the first cycle of map creation, quads within chunks area created, and each tile recieve (based heat, moisture and height values) biome.
 This biome is TDTile structure.
 Next cycle through the map assigns texture based on previously recieved biome type.
-Each tile also hold information about it's neighbourhood(left, top, right, bot tiles pointers).
+Each tile also hold information about it's neighbourhood(left, topleft, right,, topright, ... tiles pointers).
 This is usefull for decetion biome borders.
+Each tile is assigned TDTile class, holding intel specifically about this tile.
+Each tile has pointer on it's neighbour in 8 directions.
+This is used to render borders of biomes and hills

 #### Biome borders
 *Flood filling* -like technique is used for detection of biome changes.
 Specific textures are used on borders of biomes